Romainlg29/use-broadcast/README.md

 If no tab is opened, the store will be created and will be shared as the "main" with the other tabs / windows.

+_**Note:** It cannot be used in server components as it needs an environment that support the Broadcast Channel API_

 #### New in v1.4.0

 - You don't have to specify a channel name anymore.
 The channel name is now automatically generated. **However, I strongly recommend you to use it.**